 In some cases, however, you can skip the placement tests.
-Check the table below to see if you can skip the tests.
+Check the More Details section below to see if you can skip the tests.
 If not, you will need to take them after you apply for admission, and before you can register for classes.

 - I want to take the placement tests.

 Take the placement tests, if you aren't exempt.